mifanbang/Extract7z/README.md

 ### Class Extractor7Z

 - **static bool CheckLibrary()**<br>
-As 7z.dll may be missing during runtime, this function checks if the required DLL exists and functions properly.
+As `7z.dll` may be missing during runtime, this function checks if the required DLL exists and functions properly.

-- **static std::shared_ptr&lt;FileArchive&gt; ExtractFrom(const std::wstring& path, Password& passwd)**<br>
+- **static std::shared_ptr&lt;FileArchive&gt; ExtractFrom(const std::wstring& path, ExtractOptions& options)**<br>
 If an error occurred during decompression/decryption, the returned shared pointer will be empty, i.e., casting it to type `bool` yields `false`.

-As for explanation and usage of the class `Password`, please read on to the next subsection.
+- **struct ExtractOptions**
+  - **Password\* passwd** - Set to `nullptr` if you don't want decryption.
+  - **bool isSecrecy** - Setting this flag hints the library to request the operating system not to swap out the decompressed data. **Nevertheless the operating system may decide not to care.**

 ### Class Password